JJJackie13/Poll-Server/README.md

 A dockerfile is used for later implementation the server on AWS.

 # Update
-A update version will be uploaded later for using knex to generate seed data for testing.
-Also, for the testing, seed data need to be generated for the critical test case, and it will be provided on the upcoming version.
+A update version had be uploaded for using knex to generate seed data for testing on 15 Feb 2022.
+For the testing, seed data need to be generated for the critical test case, and it will be provided on the upcoming version.